 In the United States, no comprehensive climate change legislation has been implemented at the federal level, though recently passed laws such as the IRA advance numerous climate-related objectives.
 The IRA contains hundreds of billions of dollars in incentives for the development of renewable energy, clean hydrogen, clean fuels, electric vehicles, and supporting infrastructure and carbon capture and sequestration, among other provisions.
-Moreover, federal regulators, state and local governments, and private parties have taken (or announced that they plan to take) actions that have or may have a significant influence on our operations.
-International climate commitments made by political, industrial, and financial stakeholders may also impact commercial, regulatory, and consumer trends related to climate change.
+The OBBBA rescinds or eliminates funding for multiple programs under the IRA aimed at reducing or monitoring GHG emissions and other air pollutants, such as the Greenhouse Gas Reduction Fund and methane monitoring initiatives.
+While the OBBBA will potentially affect federal efforts to address climate change and emissions reductions, various federal agencies have, from time to time, adopted climate change considerations into their rulemaking and decision-making processes and have promulgated regulations that seek to restrict, monitor, or otherwise limit GHG emissions.
+International climate commitments made by political, industrial, and financial and other stakeholders may also impact commercial, regulatory, and consumer trends related to climate change.

 Increasingly, oil and natural gas companies are exposed to litigation risks associated with the threat of climate change.
 A number of parties have brought lawsuits against oil and natural gas companies in state or federal court for alleged contributions to, or failures to disclose the impacts of, climate change.
 We are not currently party to any such litigation, but could be named in future actions making similar claims of liability.
 To the extent that societal pressures or political or other factors are involved, it is possible that such liability could be imposed without regard to our causation of or contribution to the asserted damage, or to other mitigating factors.

 Additionally, in response to concerns related to climate change, companies in the oil and natural gas industry may be exposed to increasing financial risks.
 Financial institutions, including investment advisors and certain sovereign wealth, pension, and endowment funds, may elect in the future to shift some or all of their investments into non-oil and natural gas related sectors.
-Institutional lenders who provide financing to fossil-fuel energy companies also have become more attentive to sustainable lending practices, and some of them may elect in the future not to provide funding for oil and natural gas companies.
+Institutional lenders may elect in the future not to provide funding for oil and natural gas companies.
 Many of the largest U.S. banks have made net zero commitments and have announced that they will be assessing financed emissions across their portfolios and taking steps quantify and reduce those emissions.
 A material reduction in the capital available to the oil and natural gas industry could make it more difficult to secure funding for exploration, development, production, transportation, and processing activities, which could result in decreased demand for our products or otherwise adversely impact our financial performance.

 The adoption and implementation of new or more stringent international, federal or state legislation, regulations or other regulatory initiatives related to climate change or GHG emissions from oil and natural gas facilities could result in increased costs of compliance or costs of consumption, thereby reducing demand for, oil and natural gas.
 Additionally, political, litigation, and financial risks may result in (i) restriction or cancellation of certain oil and natural gas production activities, (ii) incurrence of obligations for alleged damages resulting from climate change, or (iii) impairment of our ability to continue operating in an economic manner.
 One or more of these developments could have a material adverse effect on our business, financial condition, and results of operations.